acidbytes-h/Ore/README.md

 *Oxide is being developed being a single person.*

 So, it would really help for you to... make an issue again and paste the feature you want in the project, like a lexer.
 Or even better, a fully developed interpreter that isn't part of rustc or any pre-built programming language such as Rust!
-Or anything you feel like adding!
+Or anything you feel should be added!

 *Oxide is a programming language with zero community.*

 So, if you somehow stumbled upon this README.md, share it with your friends and tell them to share it to their friends!
-Or you can post Oxide so other people can see it!
+Or you can make a post on Oxide so other people can see it!
 # Upcoming features
 There will 100% be in the near future :
 * *Library support*